Wig Cranial Prosthesis 101: The Ultimate Guide

 Hair density refers to the amount of hair on the wig cap.
 The goal isn’t to have the thickest hair possible, but to find a density that looks natural and provides full coverage for your scalp.
 A prosthesis that is too dense can look unnatural and feel heavy, while one that is too thin may not offer the coverage you need.
 A standard, natural density is usually between 120% and 130%.
 During a professional consultation, a cranial prosthesis specialist can help you select a density that matches your natural hair and provides a believable, lightweight feel for all-day wear.

-Find Your Perfect Fit with Sizing and Adjustments
+How to Find Your Perfect Cranial Prosthesis Fit

 A secure fit is essential for your peace of mind.
 You should never have to worry about your cranial prosthesis shifting or slipping.
 A quality unit is built on a cap that comes in different sizes and includes adjustable features, like elastic straps at the nape, to create a snug and secure feel.
 Taking accurate head measurements is the first step to finding the right size.
 At NYC Medical Wigs, we ensure your prosthesis is fitted perfectly during a private consultation.
 A proper fit not only provides security but also makes the prosthesis feel like it’s truly a part of you.